shikhirsingh/ExtJS-AppCamp-Govt/Instructions/01-SetupInstructions/README.md

 ## Troubleshooting

 * Make sure you are executing the command in the correct directory.
-Nearly all issues are a result of this.
+Over 50% of issues are a result of this.
 * In some cases, you may need to close the Terminal or Command Prompt window and reopen it.
 This is done to ensure that all your installed software is loaded in the path.
+* If you already have something running on port 1841, Sencha Cmd will choose another port.
+Instructions refer to port 1841, please substitute port in browser